-The following guidelines detail the types of works that are considered eligible costs under the commercial improvement loan program.
+The following recommendations detail the types of improvements that are considered eligible costs under the commercial improvement loan program.
 Applicants are not limited to the following guidelines.
 Further suggestions/proposals will be subject to the discretion of the Review Committee.

-- a) Entrance modifications to provide barrier-free accessibility; - b) Installation/upgrading of fire protection systems; - c) Repair/replacement of roof; - d) Structural repairs to walls, ceilings, floors and foundations; - e) Water/flood/weatherproofing; - f) Repair/replacement of windows and doors; - g) Installation of parklets;
+- a) Entrance modifications to provide barrier-free accessibility. - b) Installation/upgrading of fire protection systems. - c) Repair/replacement of roof. - d) Structural repairs to walls, ceilings, floors and foundations. - e) Water/flood/weatherproofing. - f) Repair/replacement of windows and doors. - g) Installation of parklets. - h) Eavestroughs and downspouts are ineligible. - i) Paving and parking lot repairs must include additional improvements.
+Standalone paving and parking lot repair applications will not be accepted. - j) Landscaping improvements as part of a more comprehensive building and/or property improvement.

-- h) Paving and repairs to parking lots; - i) Landscaping improvements; - j) Extension/upgrading of plumbing and electrical services for the creation of retail or office space; - Installation of new or the required improvements to heating and ventilation and air conditioning systems; - Other similar repairs/improvements related to health and safety issues, as may be approved. - m) Architectural or design fees may be eligible up to \$500 as part of the total loan awarded for completed construction.
+- k) Extension/upgrading of plumbing and electrical services for the creation of retail or office space. - I) Installation of new or improvements to heating and ventilation and air conditioning systems. - m) Other similar repairs/improvements related to health and safety issues, as may be approved. - n) Architectural or design fees may be eligible up to \$500 as part of the total loan awarded for completed construction. - o) Improvements must be in accordance with the applicable Township, County, Provincial and Federal policies, Bylaws, provisions, standards and guidelines.